lyeskhalil/CORL/README.md

 Deep Policies for Online Bipartite Matching: A Reinforcement Learning Approach

+NOTE: The repository is currently being re-organized for easier use.
 Setting up
 ------------
 Clone the repo and create a new python environment for you to run this project.